Chilledheart/yass/BUILDING.md

 4. Make sure you have clang-cl in `PATH`:

   * Download and Run [LLVM installer][llvm-win64] from GitHub Binary download page.

   * Make sure you choose "Add LLVM to System Path".

 5. Compile the program with default configuration.

-Run in Console:
+Run in Developer Command Line from Visual Studio:
 ```
 mkdir build
 cd build